 SETTING UP A FREE INITIAL CONSULTATION

-This consultation is not a therapy session, but is time used to get a general sense of the reasons you are seeking therapy and determine if I am able to offer counseling in the area of your needs.
+This phone consultation is not a therapy session, but is time used to get a general sense of the reasons you are seeking therapy and determine if I am able to offer counseling in the area of your needs.
 I wouldn't want to delay you in the process of finding help if I do not specialize in that area.
-There is such a diversity of needs that it is very difficult, if not impossible, for therapists to keep current on the most recent findings regarding effective treatment in every area.
-You will want a therapist who focuses on and is committed to continuous training in your area of need.
+There is such a diversity of needs that it is very difficult, if not impossible, for therapists to keep current on effective treatments in every area.
+You will want a therapist who focuses on and is committed to maintaining their training in your area of need.
 I hope I am able to help.
 However, if not, I will likely be able to provide an appropriate referral.

 REFERRALS

 The following are some examples of situations in which I refer.
 For individuals who are currently battling an addiction, I refer to a specialist in that area.
 If they are seeking help for reasons other than the addiction, I will work with them while they are concurrently undergoing addiction treatment elsewhere.
-While I see men in the context of couples counseling and family therapy, I currently do not work with men individually.
+While I see men in the context of couples counseling, I currently do not work with men individually.
 I also do not provide marital counseling to couples when there is an active, ongoing affair.
-It is impossible to work on a marriage in this situation.
+I have found it is impossible to work on a marriage in this situation.
 I refer the person engaged in the affair to individual counseling and suspend marriage counseling until the affair has been terminated.
-Finally, I am not a child psychologist.
-I treat children and adolescents with eating disorders within a family context.
-However, I do not offer individual treatment to children younger than age 13.
+Finally, I am not a child psychologist and will provide referrals for children, teens, and families.